Mowibox/chroma/content/en/tutorials/computer_science/introduction_to_docker_part1/index.md

 systemctl is-enabled docker
 ```

-If it is not, you can enable it by entering the following commands:
+If it's not, you can enable it by entering the following commands:

 ```bash {frame="none"}
 sudo systemctl enable docker.service